RachelRajkumar/GradeSheet/README.md

-📊 Student Grade Sheet (HTML)
+📊🎓 Student Grade Sheet

-📌 Description
+📌 About the Project

-📊 This is a simple Student Grade Sheet webpage built using HTML5.
+📊 Student Grade Sheet is a simple and interactive web application developed using HTML, CSS, and JavaScript.

-👨‍🎓 It displays student information along with subject-wise marks, grades, total marks, and result status in a well-structured table format.
+👨‍🎓 The application displays student details, subject-wise marks, grades, total marks, percentage, and result status in a clean and professional format.

-📋 The project demonstrates the use of HTML tables to organize and present academic records clearly.
+📋 This project demonstrates how academic records can be organized and presented effectively using web technologies.

 🛠️ Technologies Used

 🌐 HTML5 – Structure and Content

+🎨 CSS3 – Styling and Responsive Design

+⚡ JavaScript – Automatic Calculations and Grade Generation

 ✨ Features

+👤 Display Student Information

+🆔 Register Number Management

+🏫 Department and Semester Details

-👤 Display Student Details (Name, Register Number, Department, Semester) 📚 Subject-wise Marks and Grades
+📚 Subject-wise Marks Display

+🏆 Automatic Grade Assignment

-🧮 Total Marks Calculation Display
+🧮 Total Marks Calculation

+📈 Percentage Calculation

-✅ Result Status (Pass/Fail)
+✅ Pass / Fail Result Status

 📋 Clean Table-Based Layout

-🎯 Easy-to-Read Academic Report Format
+🖨️ Print Grade Sheet Functionality

+📱 Responsive Design

+🎯 User-Friendly Interface